aspose-slides-cloud/aspose-slides-cloud-docs/slides/release-notes/release-notes-2021/aspose-slides-cloud-21-4-release-notes/_index.md

 ```

 #### **Example 6 - delete watermarks in a presentation from request body**
-Watermarks are identified as shapes with name "custom_watermark" in this example (the default name is "watermark").
+Watermarks are identified as shapes with name "custom_watermark" in this example (the default value is "watermark").

 ```
 POST https://api.aspose.cloud/v3.0/slides/watermark/delete?shapeName=custom_watermark